* Shares rise after Alcoa's solid start to U.S. earnings

 NEW YORK, July 9 Global equity markets extended

-Equity markets reacted favorably after aluminum producer
+Equity markets initially responded favorably to aluminum

-Alcoa, traditionally the first major U.S. company to
+producer Alcoa, traditionally the first major U.S.

-above expectations after markets closed on Monday.
+results after markets closed on Monday.

 Alcoa said it sees solid growth in global demand this year.